 Report on Other Legal and Regulatory Requirements

-c.
-The returns received from the offices and branches of the Bank have been foundadequate for the purposes of our audit.
+c) The returns received from the offices and branches of the Bank havebeen found adequate for the purpose of our audit.

 11. We further report that:

 a) in our opinion proper books of account as required by law have beenkept by the Bank so far as it appears from our examination of those books and properreturns adequate for the purposes of our audit have been received from branches notvisited by us;